-- evaluation of the processes and controls established to address the risks related to irregularities and fraud; - testing manual journal entries, in particular journal entries relating to management estimates and journal entries determined to be large or relating to unusual transactions based on our understanding of the business: - challenging assumptions and judgements made by management in its significant accounting estimates; - identifying and testing related party transactions; - completion of audit procedures to conclude on the compliance of disclosures in the annual report and accounts with applicable financial reporting requirements; - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+- evaluation of the controls established to address the risks related to irregularities and fraud; - testing manual journal entries, in particular journal entries relating to the year end consolidation and entries determined to be large or relating to unusual transactions based on our understanding of the business; - identifying and testing related party transactions; and - completion of audit procedures to conclude on the compliance of disclosures in the annual report and accounts with applicable financial reporting requirements.

+- These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
 The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it;

-We assessed the appropriateness of the collective competence and capabilities of the engagement team including the consideration of the engagement team's understanding of, and practical experience with, audit engagements of a similar nature and complexity through appropriate training and participation and knowledge of the industry in which the company operates.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it; - We assessed the appropriateness of the collective competence and capabilities of the engagement team including the consideration of the engagement team's understanding of, and practical experience with, audit engagements of a similar nature and complexity through appropriate training and participation and knowledge of the industry in which the company operates.